 The passing of a parent or loved one is an extremely difficult time.
-Having to deal with their affairs on top of everything can add more stress too.**

-The passing of a parent or loved one is an extremely difficult time.
 Having to deal with their affairs on top of everything adds more stress.
 There can be large sums of money at stake, and significant tax payments as we've outlined here.

-We recommend getting the advice and help of a qualified professional, and can help put you in touch with best people.
+We always recommend getting the advice and help of a qualified professional.